joanterm/Motivational-Panel/README.md

-* Client side and server side connected with each other
+* Express and nodemon were installed.
+Server was created.
+React was added.
+Client side and server side were connected with each other.
+* Knex and knex seeds were added and a basic SQLite database was created and migrated.